maxdee/cityfit/README.md

 - better blending (custom shader?? canvas -> to texture)
 - saving location
 - search box to zoom in on places

 #### ideas
 - no side maps, only center map
+- collage: make a jigsaw puzzle out of bits of your favorite cities